anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

    consume when it is applied.
  * A ciphertext public key that can be used for deriving the decryption key later by using the decryption shares from enough validators.
+ * A commitment to the encrypted payload (e.g. a BLAKE2b hash of the decrypted transaction)
+ * The epoch number the tx is being encrypted to

 The encryption of the wrapped transaction using the public key from the DKG and the derivation of the ciphertext public key are provided by the Ferveo